I Was Born, But...: Reception

-I Was Born, But... has a 100% rating on Rotten Tomatoes based on 23 reviews, with a weighted average of 7.97/10.
+I Was Born, But... has a 100% rating on Rotten Tomatoes, based on 23 reviews, with a weighted average of 7.97/10.
 It also has a score of 91 out of 100 on Metacritic.
-A. O. Scott wrote, "Everything in this film is utterly believable, so much so that at times it seems almost anecdotal, a sweet little anthology of kids doing the darnedest things.
+A.O.
+Scott wrote: "Everything in this film is utterly believable, so much so that at times it seems almost anecdotal, a sweet little anthology of kids doing the darnedest things.
 That it is more — a small masterpiece, perfect in design and execution — almost goes without saying, but the film’s profundity and its charm go hand in hand."
-In 2009 the film was ranked at No. 59 on the list of the Greatest Japanese Films of All Time by Japanese film magazine kinema Junpo.
+In 2009, the film was ranked at No. 59 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
 It ranked 183rd in the 2012 Sight & Sound critics' poll of the greatest films ever made.

-Author and Film Critic, Stephen Amos claimed, "There is an underlining darkness in the film, one that reflects the difficulty of the time and the inevitability of disappointment – a theme which laces much of Ozu’s work."
+Film critic Stephen Amos stated: "There is an underlining darkness in the film, one that reflects the difficulty of the time and the inevitability of disappointment – a theme which laces much of Ozu’s work."
+Leonard Maltin gave it three of four stars: "Amusing satire of cultural mores has a serious underside about the personal sacrifices one must make to get ahead in business and the power of peer group pressure."

-DVD releases
+Home media

 In 2011, the BFI released a Region 2 DVD of the film as a bonus feature on its Dual Format Edition (Blu-ray + DVD) of Good Morning.

 The film is also available as part of The Criterion Collection's Eclipse series DVD box set "Silent Ozu: Three Family Comedies".

 In 2017, The Criterion Collection's DVD and Blu-ray reissues of Good Morning included a remastered edition of the film, complete with new musical score.